 After the tour you may wander about, if you’d like, in any of the public areas.
 You can go back to read inscriptions on the artwork or take photos you may not have had time to take during the tour.
 But if you visit, do take the tour.
 It will help you to understand the significance of much of the art work.

 The Illinois State Capitol is located at 410 Second Street in Springfield, Illinois.
-Free tours begin every half hour.
+Free tours begin every half hour (except 12-1 p.m.).
 Check the web site for hours and other details.

 Thank you for reading Midwest Wanderer.
 Don’t miss a post.
-Enter your e-mail address below and click Subscribe to be notified whenever we publish another post.
+Enter your e-mail address below and click Subscribe, and we will notify you whenever we publish another post.
 Subscription is FREE.
 After subscribing, be sure to click the link when you get the e-mail asking you to confirm.